-- 1. Internal balance means that an economy enjoys normal output and employment and price stability. - External balance roughly means a stable level of official international reserves or a current account that is not too positive or too negative. - The gold standard had two mechanisms that helped to prevent external imbalances - Price specie flow mechanism: the automatic adjustment of prices as gold flows into or out of a country. - Rules of the game: buying or selling of domestic assets by central banks to influence flows of financial assets.
+- Internal balance: an economy enjoys normal output and employment and price stability. - External balance: roughly means a stable level of official international reserves or a current account that is not too positive or too negative.

+gold standard mechanisms that restrained external imbalances

+Price-specie-flow mechanism: the automatic adjustment of prices as gold flows into or out of a country.Rules of the game: buying or selling of domestic assets by central banks to influence flows of financial assets.